-Safeguarding incidents and/or behaviours can be associated with factors outside the school or college and/or can occur between children outside the school.
+Safeguarding incidents and/or behaviours can be associated with factors outside the school and/or can occur between children outside the school.
 All staff, but especially the designated safeguarding lead (or deputy) should be considering the context within which such incidents and/or behaviours occur.
 This is known as contextual safeguarding, which simply means assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and/or welfare.
 Children's social care assessments should consider such factors, so it is important that schools and colleges provide as much information as possible as part of the referral process.
 This will allow any assessment to consider all the available evidence and the full context of any abuse.
-Advice may also be sought through our regular Team Around the School processes.
+Advice may also be sought through our regular Team Around the School processes which focuses on developing a mult- agency, early help model of support for pupils and for their specific context and needs